TymonMarek/Discord-Selfbot/README.md

 # Setup

+0. Clone the repository down into a folder.
 1. Make sure you have Node.JS and NPM installed.
 2. Open a command prompt in the directory of the selfbot.
 3. Install packages by typing ```npm install``` in the command prompt.